decyphertek-io/decyphertek/docs/products/gcp-vaultwarden-eula.md

 License Grant:
 -----------------
-You are granted a non-exclusive, non-transferable license to use the MISP VM product built on Docker.
+You are granted a non-exclusive, non-transferable license to use Decyphertek Secured VM on Google Cloud Marketplace.

 Usage:
 ------